 Abstract

-Wind power is essential in today's society.
+Wind power plays a critical role in achieving carbon neutrality as one of the key renewable energy sources.
 Accurate wind power forecasting helps to better manage wind farms and wind application systems.
 In this paper, we propose theory-guided deep-learning wind power forecasting (TgDPF) to solve this issue.
 TgDPF skillfully combines the wind power curve which represents human knowledge with a classical deep-learning model long short-term memory (LSTM).
 In TgDPF, the actual wind power curve is calculated by the method of kernel density estimation at first, then the gap between the wind power curve generated by the LSTM model and the actual wind power curve (JS divergence is used to measure the gap between two curves) is introduced into the training process of the LSTM.
 During the training process, the forecasts that do not conform to the wind power curve gradually decrease.
-Compared with the origin mean square error (MSE) loss trained LSTM, the predicted power of the TgDPF strictly conforms to the pre-calculated wind power curve, which improves the reliability of the predictions.
+Compared with the origin mean square error (MSE) loss trained LSTM, the predicted power of the TgDPF conforms to the pre-calculated wind power curve, which improves the reliability of the predictions.
 Experiments on different wind turbines show that the performance of TgDPF is obviously better than that of LSTM when adding noise of different proportions to wind speed.
 Furthermore, TgDPF becomes more robust after adding human knowledge, which does not over-fit the noise in the wind speed.

 Keywords: wind power forecasting; theory-guided; deep-learning; LSTM; human knowledge; wind power curve; kernel density estimation; JS divergence.